cicy886/LocalBusinessApi.Solution/README.md

 ## Description

 * A user can use endpoints for GET (all and by id), POST, PUT and DELETE.
-* A second custom endpoint that accepts parameters - name, catergory, and rate(example: a SEARCH route that allows users to search by specific business names).
+* A second custom endpoint that accepts parameters - name, category, and rate(example: a SEARCH route that allows users to search by specific business names).
 * Model scopes should be used to process parameters from API calls.

 Scopes: